moq-wg/moq-transport/draft-ietf-moq-transport.md

 outside the scope of this specification.

-The subscriber making the subscribe request is notified of the result of the subscription, via "SUBSCRIBE OK" ({{message-subscribe-ok}}) or the "SUBSCRIBE ERROR" {{message-subscribe-error}} control message.
+The subscriber making the subscribe request is notified of the result of the subscription, via SUBSCRIBE_OK ({{message-subscribe-ok}}) or the SUBSCRIBE_ERROR {{message-subscribe-error}} control message.
-The entity receiving the SUBSCRIBE MUST send only a single response to a given SUBSCRIBE of either an OK or ERROR.
+The entity receiving the SUBSCRIBE_REQUEST MUST send only a single response to a given SUBSCRIBE_REQUEST of either an OK or ERROR.

 For successful subscriptions, the publisher maintains a list of subscribers for each full track name.
 Each new OBJECT belonging to the